phbradley/TCRdock/README.md

 along the TCRA/TCRB symmetry axis toward the CDR3 loops and toward the "canonical" MHC location.

-The docking geometry parameters are as follows:
+The docking geometry parameters are as follows (see below for scatterplots):

 * d: the distance in Angstroms between the MHC and TCR coordinate frame origins.